marsteel/AtomS3R-RS232-Base/README.md

 # AtomRS232-Video-code-and-resources
 Sample code and Pinout diagram for the youtube video discussing RS-232 communication on the M5AtomS3R

-Youtube Video for ATOM Lite ESP32 IoT Development Kit https://www.youtube.com/watch?v=Noiei7ue4Jk
+Youtube Video
+https://www.youtube.com/watch?v=Noiei7ue4Jk

+YouTube video is based on the ATOM Lite ESP32 IoT Development Kit.
+But if you're working with the AtomS3R, be sure to update the GPIO numbers in the code to match the AtomS3R pinout.

 ## Clarifying GPIO Usage on ATOM Lite vs AtomS3R with RS232 Base